 We can still hold out hope of walking along white sandy beaches or touring the cobblestone streets of some quaint city, because there’s a world out there we all want to see.
 Maybe someday we’ll get you there.

-But for now, we must keep up with the bills and try to be responsible with our finances, because that’s what adults do.
+But for now, we have no plans for spring break.
+Instead, we must keep up with the bills and try to be responsible with our finances, because that’s what adults do.
 And remember, we’ve made some pretty amazing memories right here where we’re at.

 Let’s be grateful for that.